tonan/bjc/README.md

     * The IP is listed under your stack's outputs in the AWS CloudFormation Management Console.
     * Workstation credentials are pinned in #chef-demo-project.
     * Report any issues you find here:  [https://waffle.io/chef-cft/bjc](https://waffle.io/chef-cft/bjc)

 ---
 ## How do I contribute to the demo?
 ---
 This demo is built by wrapping the wombat project cookbooks and packer templates.
 You should take a little time and become familiar with wombat and how it works: [https://github.com/chef-cft/wombat](https://github.com/chef-cft/wombat)

+The different parts of the project are described below:

+* *Wombat:*  Wombat is a system for building standard Chef components from source code.
+It is meant to be modular and used as the base for other projects, such as BJC.
+The wombat project can be viewed here: https://github.com/chef-cft/wombat
+* *Packer:* Packer is open source software for building standard Virtual Machine images on various platforms.
+It is used in BJC (and wombat) to build Amazon AMIs for use in demos.
+* *Test Kitchen:* Test kitchen configs are included with each cookbook in BJC.
+These cookbooks all wrap functionality contained in the upstream Wombat project.
+We build our Test Kitchen instances from a bare-bones OS.
+The wombat cookbooks handle installation and basic setup, then the bjc_cookbook wrappers add extra functionality and settings appropriate for demos.
+* *Fixture Cookbooks:* A fixture cookbook contains recipes that can be added to a run list during testing, but not used in production environments.
+This allows Test Kitchen to mock attributes and settings that may be required.
+Each bjc-cookbook has a subdirectory called `test`.
+Look in the `fixtures` subdirectory to see the test recipes.
+You may see these recipes in the run_list in the .kitchen.yml.

 #### Prerequisites